Bug report #14603

 +proj=somerc +lat_0=46.95240555555556 +lon_0=7.439583333333333 +k_0=1 +x_0=600000 +y_0=200000 +ellps=bessel +towgs84=674.374,15.056,405.346,0,0,0,0 +units=m +no_defs

 so no surprise that QGIS do not recognize it as 21781.
 So it seems you are right in the first place, is AM that do not use a standard definition.

-#2 Updated by Jérôme Guélat almost 4 years ago
+#2 Updated by Jérôme Guélat about 4 years ago